 Dr Flood also is an activist, educator and trainer with a long involvement in community advocacy and education work focused on men’s violence against women.
-In 2006, he received a NSW Violence Against Women Prevention Award for his role in raising community and professional awareness of violence prevention.

 You can contact Michael via XY's contact form, his direct e-mail address on his university staff page, Facebook, or Skype.

 XY began life as a printed magazine, published in Canberra (Australia) four times a year from 1990 to 1998.
 The magazine was titled XY: Men, Sex, Politics, with an editorial collective coordinated by Michael Flood.
 We published 397 feature articles in 26 editions of the magazine.
 Click here to read more on XY's history.

 The XY website contains over 60 of the best articles from the original printed magazine, but has also moved far beyond this as its content and reach have expanded.